sharon-ku/soyouwontforget/process/journal.md

 ## Wednesday, July 7, 2021, at 4pm-ish

-**Jotting down ideas, theme of death**
+### Jotting down ideas, theme of death

 Fear of death

 Resuscitate a dying plant by rewinding time

-"I had a dream the other day."
+"I had a dream the other day."<br>
 "Yeah?
-What was it about?"
+What was it about?"<br>
-"It was about this box."
+"It was about this box."<br>
-...
+...<br>
 (visiting the dead through a dream? dream contains a physical box that stores keepsakes of the dead)

-When death becomes too much of a burden to handle, you have the option to forget about a person.
+When death becomes too much of a burden to handle, you have the option to forget about a person.<br>
 A game where we have the choice to forget about a loved one who passed away

-Trying desperately to preserve death
+Trying desperately to preserve death<br>
 A game for people who are unable to accept death --> choice of adding time to a life or freeze a moment

 ## Monday, July 12, 2021, sometime at night